 (La versión en español sigue al inglés)

-As a family watch video in its entirety and then ask each other this question.
+As a family watch video in its entirety than ask each other this question.
+If Jesus came back today, would you be ready to meet him?

 Click Picture